 How to Pack

 Winter in the mountains means lots of snow, sunshine and cooler temps.
 Keep everyone’s skin and eyes protected with quick-drying and waterproof layers, extra hats and gloves, and plenty of sunscreen and SPF lip balm.
 Breckenridge is a casual town, so jeans and a fleece will do for dinners out.
 Sturdy winter boots with plenty of traction will help you navigate icy sidewalks and explore snowpacked trails.
-Snow sports require a little extra planning—read through our winter guide to layering for the scoop.
+Snow sports require a little extra planning—read through our winter packing guide for the scoop.

 If you need to rent a crib, baby gate, high chair, stroller or other baby gear, just call on Mountain Tot.
 They’ll deliver and set it up for you.